pentagramswheel/libra/README.md

 4. `boolean teamStatus` - a flag for checking the player's team status.
 5. `boolean subStatus` - a flag for checking the player's sub status.
 6. `int subs` - the number of times the player subbed out.
+7. `int MINIMUM_POINTS` - the minimum amount of points a player can have.
+8. `int MAXIMUM_POINTS` - the maximum amount of points a player can have.
-7. `int matchWins` - the player's match wins during the draft.
+9. `int matchWins` - the player's match wins during the draft.
-8. `int matchLosses` - the player's match losses during the draft.
+10. `int matchLosses` - the player's match losses during the draft.

 ----